YulonSil/libft/README.md

 ## Final grade : 107/115

-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on how to deploy the project on a live system.
+Mandatory part : 100/100

+Bonus : 7/15

 ### How to use it

+Using ``make`` will create the ``libft.a`` binary.

-After cloning the repository in your working directory, you can use the functions in your code.
-Compile with the following flags to include the library in your project :
+To include the library in your project, clone the repository in your working tree qnd compile with the following flags :

 ```
 gcc -L. -lft file.c